Malawi’s wildlife renaissance

 Dense but characterful miombo (Brachystegia) woodland covers most of the reserve, interspersed by dambos (shallow wetlands) and stands of lush grassland, which give way to the thick riverine forest along the rivers.
 Looming above it all, Chipata Mountain reaches an elevation of 1,614m, with a small patch of rainforest at its peak.

-The reserve is surrounded by a substantial population of some of Malawi’s most impoverished people.
-When it fell into a state of neglect, the abuse of its natural resources was inevitable.
-Dwindling tourism meant negligible revenue was available for reserve upkeep and security, a vicious cycle resulting in charcoal burning, logging and poaching.
+The reserve is surrounded by a substantial population of Malawi’s most impoverished residents.
+When it fell into neglect, the abuse of its natural resources was inevitable.
+Dwindling tourism meant there was little revenue available for reserve upkeep and security, creating a vicious cycle that led to charcoal burning, logging, and poaching.
 From an estimated 1,500 individuals, Nkhotakota’s elephant population numbered just 100 at the start of 2015.

 But Malawi’s conservation journey in recent years has been a triumphant one, and Nkhotakota is just one of its successes.
 Today, the reserve offers the perfect escape for elephant and nature lovers– a rugged piece of Africa at her most raw and beautiful, removed from the indignities of mass commercial tourism.

 Find out about Nkhotakota for your next African safari.
-We have ready-made safaris to choose from, or ask us to build one just for you.
+We have ready-made safari ideas to choose from, or we can build one just for you.

 The agents of success